EMERGENCY ASSISTANCE FOR THE UNIFICATION OF SEPARATED CHILDREN

 How do immigrants that travel for weeks by foot to our borders looking for asylum and protection for their children get to Florida if they discover their child/children are here?

-Your contribution of $500 help provide room and board for the reunification.
+- Your contribution of $500 helps provide room and board for the reunification.